Hakeem Fateh Mohammad Sehwani

-Hakeem Fateh Mohammad Sehwani (حڪيم فتح محمد سيوهاڻي) was born in 1882 at Sehwan Sharif, the then Dadu District and now in Jamshoro District, Sindh.
-He was a scholar, poet, literary, journalist and politician of Sindh.
-He died on 13 December 1942.
+Hakeem Fateh Mohammad Sehwani (حڪيم فتح محمد سيوهاڻي; 1882 – 13 December 1942) was a scholar, poet, literary, journalist and politician of Sindh.

 Education

+Sehwani was born at Sehwan Sharif in what was then Dadu District (now in Jamshoro District), Sindh, Pakistan.

-Sehwani received education in Persian and Arabic languages.
-He became student of Molvi Mohammad Umer Channa and Molvi Atta Mohammad at Mehar, the then well named teachers of Sindh.
-At the age of 21, he qualified from Madrasa.
-He opened his own Madrasa at Shah Sadar, Sewhan and practiced as Tibb (Hakeem), which was his ancestral profession.
+He received education in Persian and Arabic languages.
+He became a student of Molvi Mohammad Umer Channa and Molvi Atta Mohammad in Mehar, who were then well-known teachers in Sindh.
+At the age of 21, he qualified from the madrasa.
+He opened his own madrasa at Shah Sadar, Sehwan and practiced Tibb (as a Hakeem), which was his ancestral profession.

 Professional career

 Within short period of time, Hakeem Fateh Mohammad Sehwani was appointed as teacher of Persian at a Madarsa, owned by Syed Allah Aando Shah.

 Political career

 Hakeem Sehwani took part in political activities under the guidance of Syed Allah Aando Shah.
 Sehwani would say, “A man without a political insight is like a body without a soul”.

-He was one of the main leaders of Jamiat Ulema-e-Hind and a major opponent of the British Empire in the Indian subcontinent.
+He was one of the main leaders of Jamiat Ulema-e-Hind and an opponent of the British Empire in the Indian subcontinent.
 He also remained secretary of Jamiat ul Ulima (Sindh).
 Molana sahab was active worker and secretary of Khilafat Movement in Sindh.
 He opened a moderate Madarsa for teaching Arabic and Persian languages and a Matabb at Karachi, which was a place of gathering for party workers.